Can LLM Agents Simulate Multi-Turn Human Behavior? Evidence from Real Online Customer Behavior Data: Experiments

 \subsection{Dataset Construction}

-Our training dataset was constructed using data from one of the largest e-commerce platforms globally \footnote{Platform name omitted for anonymity}.
+Our dataset, \datasetname{}\footnote{\url{https://huggingface.co/datasets/NEU-HAI/ShopCART}}, was constructed using data from Amazon.com.
 The dataset contains 31,865 user sessions from 3,526 users in the online shopping scenario, comprising 230,965 user actions.
 The session's final outcome includes 4,432 purchase actions and 27,433 session termination actions.
-We leveraged our data synthesis pipeline detailed in Section \ref{sec:data-synthesize} to generate the synthetic reasoning for each action based on the context using Claude-3.5-Sonnet. \textbf{The dataset was derived from traffic logs of a small group of users who explicitly opted into a beta testing feature and consented to data collection during the process.
-Users who opted out of data collection were excluded from the dataset.} The data was anonymized to remove any personally identifiable information during processing.
-Due to the sensitive nature of the data and to protect user privacy, we are unable to release the dataset.
+We leveraged our data synthesis pipeline, detailed in Section \ref{sec:data-synthesize}, to generate the synthetic reasoning for each action based on the context using Claude-3.5-Sonnet. \textbf{The dataset was derived from traffic logs of a small group of users who explicitly opted into a beta testing feature and consented to data collection during the process.
+Users who opted out of data collection were excluded from the dataset.
+The data was processed with an LLM to remove any personally identifiable information. }

+Additionally, to test whether our conclusion can be generalized to other datasets, we also repeat our setup on the OPeRA dataset \cite{wangOPeRADatasetObservation2025}.
+OPeRA is a dataset of Observation, Persona, Rationale, and Action collected from 51 real users across 692 online shopping sessions, providing 28,904 time-aligned ⟨observation, action⟩ pairs together with 604 human-annotated rationales and detailed persona profiles.

-We extracted pairs of user actions and contextual information from the cleaned data.
-These raw logs were then structured into the standardized format defined in Section \ref{sec:action-definition}.
+We extracted pairs of user actions and context from the cleaned data.
+These raw data were then structured into the standardized format defined in Section \ref{sec:action-definition}.